 What is Sublimation Printing?
 What Do I Need To Start It?

-Do you want to print your designs with high-quality on fabric, cups, or other items?
-If so, you should learn about sublimation printing!
-This type of printing can produce high-quality results and is perfect for DIY projects and for business purposes as well.
+Do you want to print your designs that last for years on fabric, cups, or other items without fading?
+If so, then sublimation printing is for you!
+It can produce high-quality results and is perfect for DIY projects and for business purposes as well.

-But what is sublimation printing?
+But what it is?
 How can you do this?
 What sublimation equipment do you need, and where can you find sublimation supplies?
 These questions must be ringing a bell in your mind, right?
 Don’t worry, because you’ve come to the right place.

-In this guide, you’ll get all the details.
+In this detailed guide, you’ll get all the details.

 What Is Sublimation Printing?

-Sublimation printing is a type of printing in which we use heat to transfer the sublimation ink or dye on an object (t-shirt, canvas, mug, etc.) which means the sublimation print becomes part of the object.
+It is a type of printing in which we use heat to transfer the print from paper onto the object (t-shirt, canvas, mug, etc.) using a heat press and the print becomes part of the object.

 Process of Sublimation Printing

-Then you’ll use a heat press machine to sublimate the design on the t-shirt.
+Then you’ll use a heat press machine to transfer the design on the t-shirt.

-The heat generated by the heat press turns the sublimation dye (the ink of paper that you’ve printed with a sublimation printer) into gas.
-This gas will merge with the material of the t-shirt, and you’ll get amazing designs.
+The heat generated by the heat press will turn the sublimation dye (the ink of paper that you’ve printed with a sublimation printer) into gas.
+This gas will merge with the material of the t-shirt, and you’ll get amazing prints that will last for years.

 Pros & Cons of Sublimation Printing